linode/docs/docs/development/nodejs/how-to-install-nodejs/index.md

 ## Node Version Manager

-[NVM](https://github.com/creationix/nvm) is a separate project from Node.js and is one of the more common installation methods.
-NVM is installed using an [installation script](https://github.com/creationix/nvm#install-script) and it's primary benefit is easy management of Node.js versions, including updating to newer releases and migrating your Node packages.
+[NVM](https://github.com/nvm-sh/nvm) is a separate project from Node.js and is one of the more common installation methods.
+NVM is installed using an [installation script](https://github.com/nvm-sh/nvm#install--update-script) and its primary benefit is easy management of Node.js versions, including updating to newer releases and migrating your Node packages.

 ## Official Binary Installer

-Installers for all available platforms can be found at [nodejs.org](https://nodejs.org/en/download/.)
+Installers for all available platforms can be found at [nodejs.org](https://nodejs.org/en/download/).
 A benefit of using the official installer is that [GPG checksums](https://github.com/nodejs/node#verifying-binaries) are offered to verify the installer's integrity.

 ## Build from Source